 As soon as you are comfortable, after a minimum of seven days, but remember to use some other kind of birth control until your semen analysis confirms you are sterile.
 Please expect to continue with your existing method of contraception for three months after your vasectomy.

-On average, the whole procedure takes less than 10 minutes.
+On average, the whole procedure takes about 30 – 40 minutes.
 It is a simple procedure that can be performed in our procedure rooms in our Canberra vasectomy clinic.
 After your procedure, we recommend that you have someone to drive you home, or that you extend your stay at our clinic to be sure that your are fully recovered before driving yourself home.

 In an open-ended vasectomy, once the vas tube is cut, the end from the testicle is left open (i.e. not cauterized), while the end of the tube leading to the penis is closed.
 Studies have suggested that this could be the ideal way to block the vas end.
 There may be less post-operative discomfort because there is no sudden pressure back-up to the testicles.